Seven Little Monsters (TV series): Music

-Production and Broadcast
+Broadcast

 The show initially started airing in the U.S. on PBS, as a segment on the weekend PBS Kids Bookworm Bunch block, on September 30, 2000.
 The first season ended on December 23, 2000, with repeats of the first season continuing through October 2001.
 The second season ran from November 3, 2001 to January 26, 2002, again during the PBS Kids Bookworm Bunch block.
 Repeats of the second season continued until September 2004, when the PBS Kids Bookworm Bunch was discontinued.

 The third season premiered on January 6, 2003 on PBS, and was paired with The Berenstain Bears in the same half-hour timeslot on weekdays; thus, new episodes were only 15 minutes in duration, as opposed to 30 minutes for the first two seasons.
 The Berenstain Bears began filling the entire half-hour timeslot on most PBS member stations starting September 15, 2003, resulting in some episodes of the third season of Seven Little Monsters never being broadcast on PBS.
 Some PBS stations continued airing episodes of the third season until August 2004.

 In Canada, it was aired on Treehouse TV from February 4, 2001 to February 3, 2002.
 The series was then moved to YTV from 2002 to 2005.
-In the United Kingdom, it was aired on Tiny Pop in 2004.

 Episodes

 Season 1 (2000)

-This season are directed by Glenn Sylvester, and although he is credited on all episodes, one episode is not directed by him, which will be noted.
 These episodes aired as segments on the PBS Kids Bookworm Bunch.